23 Health Insurance Terms You Should Know

 Health care plans in the insurance marketplace are divided into four categories: Bronze, Silver, Gold, or Platinum.
 The plans differ depending on how much you pay versus how much the plan pays.
 Platinum plans have the most coverage but the highest premium.
 Bronze plans offer lower premiums but less overall coverage.

 HIPAA is an acronym for the Health Insurance Portability and Accountability Act.
 It is a federal law that determines standards for handling health information; your rights to confidentiality regarding protected health information; special enrollment in health plans when certain life or work events occur; and availability and renewability of health coverage, among other things.

 The provision of the Affordable Care Act which requires uninsured people to buy health insurance or face a penalty.

 A cap on the total benefits you may receive from your insurance company over your lifetime.
 The Affordable Care Act eliminates lifetime limits for essential health benefits.
-In 2014, insurance companies will not be able to impose yearly limits either.
+As of 2014, insurance companies can not impose yearly limits either.